Strain-mediated ion-ion interaction in rare-earth-doped solids: Relating the strain energy with the atomic energy

 \section{Relating the strain energy with the atomic energy}

+Let us now focus on the mechanical consequences of a change of state in a matrix-embedded rare-earth ion.
+Under optical excitation, due to piezo-orbital backaction~\cite{louchet2021optomechanical}, the rearrangement of the electronic orbitals is expected to alter the ion's apparent size.

-Due to piezo-orbital backaction~\cite{louchet2021optomechanical}, the size of a rare-earth ion is expected to change under optical excitation.
-Assuming this change of shape is merely a change of radius on a spherical ion, we can apply the calculation presented in appendix~\ref{app:mechanics}.
+In the following, we model the ion as an elastic sphere embedded in an elastic medium, and assume the piezo-orbitally-induced change of shape is merely a change of radius of this sphere.
+This way we may apply the calculation presented in \ref{app:mechanics}.
 Due to energy conservation, this elastic energy is taken from the ion's energy levels.
 We can therefore write the following, considering that the shift in the ion's energy levels $\Delta E$ is related to the stress within the ion $\sigma_0$.

 where $\kappa$ is the piezospectroscopic sensitivity, assumed scalar.
 Injecting the expression of $U_\mathrm{strain}$ given by Eq.~\ref{eq:Utotale}, we get:

 This allows us to obtain a simple relationship between the radial stress $\sigma(r)$ and the ionic radius change $\Delta r$, using Eq.~\ref{eq:sigmarr}: